fossasia/open-event-wsgen/README.md

 ## 1. Event Website Output

-The component that is generator from the web app are the event websites.
+The component that is generated from the web app are the event websites.
 A sample event site using the [sample from the open-event repo](https://github.com/fossasia/open-event/tree/master/sample) was generated and added to this repo as a Github Pages site.
 You can see the live site at http://fossasia.github.io/open-event-webapp/

 ## 2. Web App Generator